 - Walking: The hotel is located in the heart of Oia, at the beginning of the marble pedestrian path, surrounded by an endless choice of restaurants, shops, and attractions.
 Oia Bus Terminal is just 8 minutes away on foot, while Oia’s most photographed church, Panagia of Platsani, is only 7 minutes away.
 The castle ruins, the island’s most popular sunset viewpoint, is a 14-minute walk west, while Ammoudi Bay is just a little further, 20 minutes from the hotel.

-- Bus: Canaves Oia Suites is very close to the Oia Bus Terminal, just 8 minutes away.
-Buses here serve all of the major villages and beaches on the island, often with a change in Fira.
+- Bus: Canaves Suites is very close to the Oia Bus Terminal, just 8 minutes away.
+Buses here go to Fira (with some stopping in Firostefani and Imerovigli).
+To get to the airport, port, Akrotiri, or the beaches you’ll need to get a different bus in Fira.
 Tickets are bought on board and range from €1.80 to €2.50 per person in the daytime, depending on the route.
 Night buses (12:30 a.m. to 5:00 a.m.) run less frequently and cost a little more (from €2.30 to €3.10).
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 23 public buses serving the island.

 - Taxis: The nearest taxi stand is at Stathmos Taxi, near the Oia Bus Terminal.
 There is often a wait here as there are only 25 taxis serving the entire island (including guests from about 1,000 hotels, villas, and Airbnbs).
 Book ahead to avoid the wait, plus you can have them meet you directly at the hotel.
 There will be a small surcharge for advanced reservations and for carrying luggage, usually just a couple of Euros.
 The average rate from Oia to Fira is €15 and from Oia to the airport runs about €25.